Juniper/terraform-provider-apstra/docs/resources/datacenter_generic_system.md

 - `loopback_ipv4` (String) IPv4 address of loopback interface in CIDR notation
 - `loopback_ipv6` (String) IPv6 address of loopback interface in CIDR notation
 - `name` (String) Name displayed in the Apstra web UI.
-- `port_channel_id_max` (Number) Omit this attribute to allow any available port-channel to be used.
+- `port_channel_id_max` (Number) `0` allows any available port-channel to be used.
 In Apstra version 4.1.2 and earlier, all port channel min/max constraints had to be unique per blueprint.
 Port channel ranges could not overlap.
 This requirement has been relaxed, and now they need only be unique per system.
+Default: `0`
-- `port_channel_id_min` (Number) Omit this attribute to allow any available port-channel to be used.
+- `port_channel_id_min` (Number) `0` allows any available port-channel to be used.
 In Apstra version 4.1.2 and earlier, all port channel min/max constraints had to be unique per blueprint.
 Port channel ranges could not overlap.
 This requirement has been relaxed, and now they need only be unique per system.
+Default: `0`
 - `tags` (Set of String) Tag labels to be applied to this Generic System.
 If a Tag doesn't exist in the Blueprint it will be created automatically.

 ### Read-Only